mendrik/feather/feather-docs/content/basics/index.md

 ### Arrays

 Array bindings are the maybe the most important ones, since they allow you map list structures to dom nodes.
-They can be also used to render different application pages or with filters mobile/desktop representations of components (if css is not sufficient).
+They can be also used to render different application pages or with transformer functions different mobile/desktop representations of components.

 Array hooks can be placed in only one manner: